car1sle/carlyciricillo.com/README.md

 To dos:
 move JS into a scripts folder
-try out live server exension

 mobile nav updates:
-Change carat to UP when desktop/mobile menus are expanded Hide mobile menu when clicking elsewhere on page
 Hide mobile menu on larger screens (using sm:hidden , it will come back when the screen is resized back to mobile again) change nav links to lis